CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Experiment

-\textbf{How can we use the generated scenarios? (\question{Q3})} After generating the safety-critical scenarios, we explore how to use them to improve the performance of AV algorithms.
-We train 4 RL agents SAC, PPO, DDPG, and MBRL under two different kinds of scenarios: (1) Random: randomly sample the parameters of objects in the scenario; (2) Generated: use the scenarios generated by \textit{CausalAF}.
-Then, we evaluate both sets of agents under the Generated setting to test the performance under safety-critical scenarios.
-Based on the results in Table~\ref{tab:evaluation}, we can tell that the agents trained with generated scenarios have better performance in safety-critical scenarios, which illustrates the importance of generating scenarios that are rare in the real world.
+\textbf{How can we use the generated scenarios? (\question{Q3})} \rebuttal{Finally, we explore how to use generated safety-critical scenarios.
+We train 4 RL agents (\{SAC, PPO, DDPG, MBRL\}-Norm) under normal scenarios (uniformly sample the parameters of objects in the scenario) then we evaluate them under scenarios generated by four different methods: Normal, L2C, MMG, and Ours (\textit{CausalAF}) to test the performance under safety-critical scenarios.
+We also train another 4 agents under scenarios generated by our method (\{SAC, PPO, DDPG, MBRL\}-Ours) and evaluate under four different scenarios.
+We report the collision rate in Table~\ref{tab:evaluation}.
+We find that scenarios generated by our CausalAF cause more collision to the RL agents, which also shows that training on normal scenarios is not enough for safety.
+After training on scenarios generated by CausalAF, the agents achieve lower collision in all scenarios, indicating the usefulness of training on safety-critical scenarios. }